meghacodes25/eduCareerAI/README.md

 # eduCareerAI - AI-Powered Career Learning Platform

-CareerLearn AI is a modern web application that provides personalized learning paths and mentorship opportunities for various tech careers.
+eduCareerAI is a modern web application that provides personalized learning paths and mentorship opportunities for various tech careers.
 The platform leverages AI to generate customized learning content and connects learners with industry professionals.

 <table>